 Between September 1st and November 1st, 2024: Two-year fellowships start.
 Please be aware that fellowships can start later than November 1st, 2024 but cannot finish after October 31st, 2026.
 In other words, later starting dates are possible, but with the condition of agreeing on a duration of less than two years.

 The composition of the MathInGreaterParis Board and Scientific Committee is available here .

 For all details on the Cofund MathInGreaterParis programme see the Guide For Applicants

 If you have any question, please contact us at : email@example.com

-This project is Co-funded by the European Commission under the Horizon2020 research and innovation programme, Marie Sklodowska-Curie grant agreement No 101034255.
+This project is co-funded by the European Union’s Horizon Europe research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No 101034255

 Calls for application